 Showing 1-24 of 286 items found in Arts & Culture

-Caterpillar Visitors Center
+Caterpillar Visitor's Center

-Opened in October 2012, this new visitors center celebrates the long history of the Caterpillar company.
+Opened in October 2012, this new visitor's center celebrates the long history of the Caterpillar Company.
 Visitors can explore the past by taking a journey back in time via historic photos and antique equipment.
 Visitor favorites include a 24-foot tall 797 mining truck that doubles as a movie theater and a product floor complete with simulators to explore its world-famous product line.